syordanov94/go_airflow/README.md

 ## Helpful Tips

-- You can visualize the *DAG* execution in the apache airflow UI by going to <http://localhost:8080> and logging in with the credentials `admin:admin`.
+- You can visualize the *DAG* execution in the apache airflow UI by going to <http://localhost:8080> and logging in with the credentials `airflow:airflow`.

 ## Helpful Links